Jroland/kafka-net/README.md

 Summary
 -----------

+This library is a fork of Jroland's kafka-net library, with adjustments and improvements.
-This project is a .NET implementation of the [Apache Kafka] protocol.
+The original project is a .NET implementation of the [Apache Kafka] protocol.
 The wire protocol portion is based on the [kafka-python] library writen by [David Arthur] and the general class layout attempts to follow a similar pattern as his project.
 To that end, this project builds up from the low level KafkaConnection object for handling async requests to/from the kafka server, all the way up to a higher level Producer/Consumer classes.

-##### The major items that change:
+##### Improvements and changes:

-- All the code except the consumer class uses Async and all blocking operations were deleted.
+- All the code is now async all the way and all blocking operations were removed (except for the high-level Consumer class).
 - BrokerRouter:

     * Has changed and  now has a new interface.
     * Added an expiration token to ensure that we don't refresh metadata too much.
 - ProtocolGateway handles failure by refreshing the metadata.